-In 2023, AmFam Group made tremendous progress in our commitment to climate.
+In 2023, American Family Mutual Insurance Company, SI and its operating companies (referred to as AmFam throughout the report unless specifically noted) made tremendous progress in our commitment to climate.
 In July of 2022, we completed our first materiality assessment.
 Through this process, we engaged with more than 1,500 stakeholders to better understand how we could best show up for our community, people, and company.
-Out of this work, we identified four material focus areas, Climate Impacts and Resilience; Community Advancement; Diversity, Equity and Inclusion; and Responsible Data & Artificial Intelligence (AI).
-We believe focused investment in these areas will lead to long-term value creation for our business and create an outsized impact on our communities.
+Out of this work, we identified four material focus areas: Climate Impacts and Resilience; Community Advancement; Diversity, Equity and Inclusion; and Responsible Data & Artificial Intelligence (AI).
+Together, these four key focus areas represent our Sustainable Business Framework.
+We believe the Sustainable Business Framework will lead to long-term value creation for our business and create an outsized impact on the communities we serve.

-Our commitment to Climate Impacts and Resilience is represented by four pillars: Sustainable Operations: Strengthen our operations by leading in sustainability Climate Data Advantage: Expand on our climate risk data advantage Product Innovation: Leverage products and customer relationships to promote resiliency and sustainability Sustainable & Resilient Communities: Support sustainable growth in our communities
+Within the Sustainable Business Framework, our commitment to Climate Impacts and Resilience is represented by four ambitions:

+Sustainable Operations: Strengthen our operations by leading in sustainability Climate Data Advantage: Expand on our climate risk data advantage Product Innovation: Leverage products and customer relationships to promote resiliency and sustainability Sustainable & Resilient Communities: Support sustainable growth in our communities